DanielSchuette/bin/mario_src/README.md

 sudo cp mario.1 /usr/local/share/man/man1/
 ```

 Install `mario` into a suitable directory, e.g. `~/bin` or anything that's in your path.
+The `Makefile` assumes you have such a directory.